ghwoo93/hhplus-concert-3week/README.md

 - **Error Codes**:
     - `400 Bad Request`: Invalid request payload.
     - `401 Unauthorized`: User not authenticated.
-    - `403 Forbidden`: User not allowed to make a reservation.
+    - `403 Forbidden`: User not allowed to make a reservation (e.g., token not in ACTIVE status).
     - `404 Not Found`: Concert or seat not found.
     - `409 Conflict`: Seat already reserved.
     - `500 Internal Server Error`: Server encountered an unexpected condition.